ManeuverOn/rfiv-reader/README.md

     ```
     where `<connection_string>` is the connection string to a MongoDB database, `<location>` is the physical location of the reader, `<port_name>` is the serial port location of the Raspberry Pi where the reader is plugged into, and `<boolean>` is either `true` or `false` depending on if an external antenna is being used with the reader.

-    Our connection string is in the form `mongodb+srv://<USERNAME>:<PASSWORD>@cluster0.muah1.mongodb.net/rfivDB?retryWrites=true&w=majority`, where `<USERNAME>` and `<PASSWORD>` are the username and password of a database user, respectively.
-The reader location can be any string, like "Lobby" or "Waiting Room".
-The port name should be in the form "/dev/ttyUSBx", where x is some digit (0, 1, 2, ...) that may vary depending on which port the reader is plugged into on the Raspberry Pi.
+    * Our connection string is in the form `mongodb+srv://<USERNAME>:<PASSWORD>@cluster0.muah1.mongodb.net/rfivDB?retryWrites=true&w=majority`, where `<USERNAME>` and `<PASSWORD>` are the username and password of a database user, respectively.
+The code in [reader.py](reader.py#L40-L41) assumes that your MongoDB has a database called "rfivDB" and a collection inside of "rfivDB" called "patients".
+    * The reader location can be any string, like "Lobby" or "Waiting Room".
+    * The port name should be in the form "/dev/ttyUSBx", where x is some digit (0, 1, 2, ...) that may vary depending on which port the reader is plugged into on the Raspberry Pi.

 ## Run the Program